yuvalmGS/gigaspaces-wiki-jekyll/xap97net/template-matching.markdown

 # Partitioned cluster

 When querying a partitioned cluster using a template, it is possible to use the routing property to control whether the query is broadcasted to the entire cluster or executed against a specific partition.
-For more information see [Routing In Partitioned Spaces].
+For more information see depanlinkRouting In Partitioned Spacestengahlink./routing-in-partitioned-spaces.htmlbelakanglink.

 # Considerations